CleanMyMac free alternative (and cheap picks)

 $9.99 once / Free

-The job: Knowing that your drive is full is easy.
+The job: Knowing your drive is full is easy.
 Knowing what is filling it is harder.
-A disk visualiser maps your storage so you can see at a glance which folders and files are taking up space.
+A disk visualiser maps your storage so you can see what's taking up space.

-Storage Settings (free, built in): Open System Settings, click General, then Storage.
-Apple's built-in overview shows you categories like Applications, Documents, and System Data.
-It's basic and slow to scan, but it's free and already on your Mac.
-Good enough for a quick check.
+Storage Settings (free, built in): System Settings › General › Storage.
+Basic and slow to scan, but free and already on your Mac.

 DaisyDisk is worth $9.99 if you manage disk space regularly.
 Storage Settings is fine for occasional checks.